collabnix/kubelabs/DisasterRecovery101/dr-lab.md

 - A command to add the new cluster to ArgoCD (`argocd cluster add dr-cluster`)
 - A command to create any namespaces that will be needed for further deployments (kubectl create ns <namespace>)
-- A command that sets the correct destination namespace (argocd app set <app> --dest-server <new_endpoint>)
+- A command that sets the correct destination namespace (argocd app set <app-name> --dest-server <new_endpoint>)
-- A command that force syncs the application so that it will automatically deploy to the new destination.
+- A command that force syncs the application so that it will automatically deploy to the new destination (argocd app sync <app-name>)

 The first step is to define the arguments: